myanhtrannguyen/Introduction-to-Cryptography-and-Security/CRT/README.md

 # README Report: RSA Decryption with CRT Optimization [cite: 2]

-This report accompanies the source code submission for the "RSA Decryption with Chinese Remainder Theorem (CRT)" exercise[cite: 3].
+This report accompanies the source code submission for the "RSA Decryption with Chinese Remainder Theorem (CRT)" exercise.

 ---